 Concession Tickets

 Travellers over 65, students, and teenagers are eligible for discounted travel.
 Show your ID at the ticket kiosk to purchase a discounted ticket.
-Children under 7 travel for free.

-Getting from Athens Airport to the City by Cab
+Getting from Athens Airport to the city by cab

 Sometimes you just want to get to where you are going and not have the hassle of dealing with public transport.
 Cabs from Athens airport to the city are fairly reasonably priced so if there are a few of you, this may well be a more convenient option.

-Airport Cabs
+Airport Cabs in Athens

 Athens airport cab drivers tend to be trustworthy.
 However, taxi drivers the world over are sometimes a law unto themselves so it is important to be informed about the correct prices.

 Different rates apply depending on whether you are travelling during the day or at night.
-A cab from Athens airport to the city should typically cost around €38.
+A cab from Athens airport to the city should typically cost around €40 during the day and €55 at night.

-At night, the tariff is €54.
 If you are travelling to Piraeus and its port, prices are higher.
 In this case, the day rate will be €54 and the night rate is €70.

 All of this is based on no more than 4 people sharing a vehicle.
-Sometimes cab drivers charge an additional extra for luggage but this should not be more than a euro or two.
+Sometimes cab drivers charge an additional extra fee for luggage but this should not be more than a euro or two.

 While you are in Athens, you should also consider downloading the BEAT taxi app on your phone.
 This is Athens’ answer to Uber and it helps you to ensure that you are being charged the correct rate for a cab rather than an inflated tourist price.

-Airport cabs can be found outside exit 3 at the airport arrivals area.
+Athens airport taxis can be found outside exit 3 at the airport arrivals area.
 They are available 24 hours a day, 7 days a week.

-Renting a Car at the Airport
+Renting a car at the Airport

 If you have decided to rent a car for your Greece trip, you can collect it at the airport.
 Various reputable European rental companies operate from Athens airport.